simonangel-fong/Note_Humber/3rd/Data_Warehouse_Fundamentals/intro.md

   - featured by **a large number of short on-line transactions** (`INSERT`, `UPDATE`, and `DELETE`).
   - The primary significance of OLTP operations is put on very rapid query processing, maintaining record integrity in multi-access environments, and effectiveness consistent by the number of transactions per second.
   - In the OLTP database, there is an accurate and current record, and **schema** used to save transactional database is the **entity model (usually 3NF)**.
+  - Note inclass:
+    - a type of data processing that consists of executing a number of **transactions occurring concurrently**
+    - Manipulate data
+      - DML: insert update delete
+    - DBA: all about transactions

 - `OLAP (On-line Analytical Processing)`

   - represented by **a relatively low volume of transactions.**
   - Queries are very difficult and **involve aggregations**.
   - For OLAP operations, response time is an effectiveness measure.
   - OLAP applications are generally used by **Data Mining** techniques.
   - In OLAP database there is **aggregated**, **historical** information, stored in **multi-dimensional schemas** (generally star schema).

+  - Note inclass:
+    - software technology you can use to analyze business data from different points of view.
+    - Business **insight**
+    - No transaction, just **query** data
+    - **Historical data**, analyze on different **dimensions**

 | Criteria             | OLAP                                                                                    | OLTP                                                                          |
 | -------------------- | --------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |